-Alongside this policy, we have published a Landscape and Visual Impact Assessment methodology7 which, in consultation with stakeholders, we propose to use as the basis for prioritising landscape impacts.
-We expect this methodology to develop and evolve, through stakeholder input, as the project progresses.
+Alongside this policy, we have published a Landscape and Visual Impact Assessment methodology7 which, in consultation with stakeholders, we have used as the basis for prioritising our response to impacts on the landscape.

-Our Plan
+Our Project

-The process on the next page shows how we will identify the projects to take forward as candidates for funding.
-Section 04 sets out the Guiding Principles and explains in further detail how we will engage with our stakeholders to help us decide how to use the Visual Impact Provision.

-To deliver cheaper and simpler 'quick win' projects, such as localised screening, we have launched the Landscape Enhancement Initiative.
-We have published an annex to this policy, which has been reviewed by Ofgem that explains how this initiative will work6.
+The process on the next page shows how we identified the projects to take forward as candidates for funding.
+Section 04 sets out the Guiding Principles and explains in further detail how we engage with our stakeholders to help us decide how to use the Visual Impact Provision.
+To deliver cheaper and simpler projects that do not involve engineering works on National Grid electricity infrastructure, such as localised screening, we have the Landscape Enhancement Initiative.
+We have published an annex to this policy that explains how this initiative will work8.